cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CMP SWOT IVV & QUALIFICATION CMP-EN.md

 ![Main Picture](Project-CNES-CMP SWOT IVV & QUALIFICATION CMP-EN pict 2.png)

 The features are as follows:
-* **AIV**: development of procedures and LdP missionization, definition of strategy, plans and automated execution of tests (AIV tools for managing contexts, results, requirements)
+* **AIV **: Development of LDP procedures and missionary, definition of strategy, automated plans and execution of tests (AIV tools for managing contexts, results, requirements)
-	**QT/OQ System Tests**: preparation and support for the execution of compatibility/QT/OQ tests, development of ground operational procedures
+	**QT/QO ** system tests: preparation and support for the execution of compatibility/qt/qo tests, development of operational procedures
-	**Operations Support**: resources integrated into the CNES teams for launch, in-flight acceptance and start of life (shifts, ground on-call duties)
+	**Support for operations **: Resources integrated in CNES teams for launch, the recipe in flight and beginning of life (shifts, soil clips)

 # Project implementation

 The project objectives are as follows:
-* Engineering assistance and support for carrying out the **integration and system qualification of the SWOT Satellite Installation and Maintenance Center** implementing the **ISIS Product Line**
+* Assistance to engineering and support for the realization of ** Integration and qualification system of the Center for Place and Maintenance of Satellite SWOT ** implementing the ** Line of Isis products**
-* ISIS missionization and integration on science cluster
+* Missionary and ISIS integration on Cluster Science

 The processes for carrying out the project are:
 * Requirements management (STB, IF): Testlink and Excel
-* Specific process of Assembly, Integration, Validation Qualification of Ground Control Segments
+* Specific assembly process, integration, validation qualification of control soil segments
-* Ground control segment qualification system tests: Compatibility, Technical and Operational Qualification
+* Tests qualification system for control soil segments: compatibility, technical and operational qualification

 # Technical characteristics

 The solution key points are as follows:
-* Configuration and deployment of CMPs: Nominal, Backup, SCP/SSV (experts) and test lines
+* Configuration and deployment of CMPs: nominal, rescue, SCP/SSV (experts) and test lines
-* TM/TC ISIS chain operational qualification: BDS configurations, sessions, SLE, COP, catalogs, TM visualization, TC history
+* Operational qualification channel TM/TC Isis: BDS configurations, sessions, Sle, COP, catalogs, TM visualization, TC Histo
 * Implementation of ISIS operational concepts: procedures, automation
-* Experienced AIV team for rapid skills development
+* Experienced AIV team for rapid skill rise

 ![Archi Picture](Project-CNES-CMP SWOT IVV & QUALIFICATION CMP-EN pict 3.png)